 These verses are some of the most abused in all of Scripture, especially by unbelievers who enjoy their sin.
 Yet these verses are written for the benefit of those who have faith in Christ.
 It becomes immediately apparent when we examine what Paul is saying, that he is not talking about judging matters of overt immoral action.
 Rather, the key words that dominate this text are servants, stewards, and faithful.
 In other words, Paul is bringing to light the question of how one is judged obedient in their calling, whether someone is stewarding gifts well for his or her God-given ministry.

 In this light, the message is clear: only God has the right to give a final judgement, commending his servants for their service.
 The lynchpin of Paul’s argument comes in saying, “I do not even judge myself.
 For I am not aware of anything against myself, but I am not thereby acquitted.”
 When we stamp the label “failure” or “success” on ourselves with finality, we are high-jacking God’s judgment, who alone holds the authority to justify.

-The Sidelong Deception of Self-righteousness
+The Sidelong Deception of Self-Righteousness

 A central aspect of our tendency toward sin is the creation of other standards besides God’s own judgment in order to justify ourselves according to our own preference.
-Saint Augustine defined pride in that way, describing pride as a preference for one’s own strength while rejecting the aid of God.
+Saint Augustine defined pride in that way, describing it as a preference for one’s own strength while rejecting the aid of God.
 In book XII of The City of God he writes,

 “And if we ask the cause of the misery of the bad, it occurs to us, and not unreasonably, that they are miserable because they have forsaken Him who supremely is, and have turned to themselves who have no such essence.
 And this vice, what else is it called than pride?
 For ‘pride is the beginning of sin.’
 They were unwilling, then, to preserve their strength for God; and as adherence to God was the condition of their enjoying an ampler being, they diminished it by preferring themselves to Him.”